matt-fonto/concepts/browser.md

 - Acts as a glue between UI and rendering
 - Receives UI commands (e.g. "load URL") and orchestrates: networking, parsing, layout, scripting, paiting

-### 3. Rendering engine (parses HTML/CSS into pixels): Composed of networking, HTML/CSS Parsing and painting, JS engine
+### 3. Rendering engine (parses HTML/CSS/JS): Composed of networking, HTML/CSS Parsing and painting, JS engine

 - Responsible for HTML and CSS
 - Most of the rendering engines are written in C++